 From adjusting to cultural differences to kick starting her career right after graduation, Kenyan study abroad student Lucy’s focus on hard work and career success has helped her excel at her various student jobs, and beyond.

-After moving from her hometown of Nairobi to the University of the Pacific’s (UOP) Sacramento campus, the Kenyan international student says the UOP community was a huge part of her ability to acclimate and succeed.
+After moving from her hometown of Nairobi to the University of the Pacific’s Sacramento campus, the Kenyan international student says the Pacific community was a huge part of her ability to acclimate and succeed.

-Inspired by her family’s legacy at UOP—her aunt received her Pharm.D. from Pacific’s Thomas J. Long School of Pharmacy—Lucy was ready to launch her dream of studying in the USA after high school.
-She always knew she wanted to study economics, but it wasn’t until working with the faculty on campus that she found her true passion: macroeconomics.
+Inspired by her family’s legacy at Pacific—her aunt received her PharmD from Pacific’s Thomas J. Long School of Pharmacy—Lucy was ready to launch her dream of studying in the USA after high school.
+She always knew she wanted to study economics, but it was not until working with the faculty on campus that she found her true passion: macroeconomics.

 With a focus on large-scale factors, such as interest rates and national productivity, Lucy’s studies gave her an expansive view of the world at large.